Judging of the 2018 Explorer Competition has completed. Both the QM and SM sections have been graded, and the results are available here

 took place in November/December 2017.

-If you are a competitor who participated and wish to receive your certificate or prize, please read the bottom section of this page carefully.
+If you are a competitor who participated in 2017 and wish to receive your certificate or prize, please read the bottom section of this page carefully.

 Competitors were given one to two weeks to submit their solutions to one or both independent parts of the inaugural assignment.
 The two research-based topics were (1) Tidal Heating and (2) Relativistic Electrodynamics.